About

 Are there team sports at WMS?

-Yes, boys soccer, girls soccer, coed ultimate frisbee, coed track, boys basketball, girls basketball, and girls volleyball are all offered.
+Yes, boys soccer, girls soccer, coed ultimate frisbee, coed track, boys basketball, girls basketball, and girls volleyball are offered.

 Does everyone take PE?